Food is one of the main reasons I love to travel. It’s probably one of the main reasons I love life!

 Which is exactly what I’ve done in New Zealand.

-And what a waste it would be to not share the must eat foods of New Zealand with you!
+And what a waste it would be to not share the must eat food of New Zealand with you!

 Hangi isn’t really a food – it’s a style of cooking.
 In the New Zealand Maori tradition, food is cooked on heated stones in a covered pit.
 This smokes the meat and softens the vegetables without risk of overcooking.

-Although it’s delicious, it’s not very popular within the cities.
+Although it’s delicious, it’s not very popular in the cities.
 You’ll need to go to a Maori restaurant or a retreat like the Tamaki Maori Village to try some good hangi.